- As low as $679/Night

 - Approximately 1500 square feet

-The property located at 93.5 - A The Manor is a handsome two-story new construction home providing all the amenities of home combined with fresh furnishings and an amazing location.
+The property located at 93.5 - A The Manor is a handsome two-story new construction home providing all the amenities of home combined with modren furnishings and an extraordinary location.
 Unit A is the first-floor unit with an open concept living, dining, kitchen, and laundry.
 Just off the living area there is a king bedroom with private ensuite.
 Located to the right of the living area there are two additional bedrooms with private ensuites.
 93.5-A The Manor has one private parking space.

 Permit # OP2024-05103